ReubenJPitts/treesearch/readme.md

 The module accepts csv files and xml files.
 In both cases, each token minimally to specify a "sentence id", "word id", "relation" and "head", otherwise the code will not work.
 Thus, for instance, an xml file can be imported as a string:

 ~~~
-xml = open('~aesop.xml', 'r', encoding="utf8").read()
+xml = open('~sample_trees.xml', 'r', encoding="utf8").read()
 ~~~

-The xml will contain lines formatted as follows.
+The xml will contain lines formatted as shown below.
 Word IDs can be numbered sequentially throughout the file, or start again from 1 in each sentence.
 As long as the word ID and head ID are annotated consistently, the module can deal with this.

 ~~~
 print(xml[1340:1770])